Zehelein/pg-transactional-outbox/lib/README.md

 primary database server.
 A replication slot is a feature on the PostgreSQL server that persists information about the state of replication streams.
-Replication slots serve to retain WAL (Write-Ahead Logging) files on the publisher , ensuring that the required logs for replication are not removed before the subscribing server received them.
+Replication slots serve to retain WAL (Write-Ahead Logging) files on the publisher, ensuring that the required logs for replication are not removed before the subscribing server received them.
 It keeps track of the last WAL location that was successfully sent to the subscriber, so that upon reconnection after a disconnect, replication can resume from that position without missing